 Next thing you know, hundreds of restaurants around the country are scrambling in search of the same celebrity veggie and adding it to their menus.

-Celtuce (Lactuca sativa var. augustana or asparagina) is basically a giant lettuce plant.
+Celtuce (Lactuca sativa var. augustana or asparagina) is a giant lettuce plant.
 As it gets growing, it looks like a Romaine lettuce on steroids.

 However, unlike Romaine and other lettuces which are grown for their leaves, celtuce is beloved for its thick, juicy, crunchy stem.
 Celtuce leaves are of secondary culinary importance, and are often even discarded.
-(Celtuce leaves are perfectly edible as well, they just taste a bit more bitter than other lettuce greens.)

 Why is it called “celtuce”?